Coolpushun/anubiOS/README.md

   &nbsp;

-  From managing the Anuapp package manager to helping you with file navigation and system diagnostics, Anubi makes complex computing tasks accessible to everyone through simple, natural dialogue.</p>
+  <p>From managing the Anuapp package manager to helping you with file navigation and system diagnostics, Anubi makes complex computing tasks accessible to everyone through simple, natural dialogue.</p>

 &nbsp;

-<p><strong>Modern Desktop Experience</strong>strong></p>
+<p><strong>Modern Desktop Experience</strong></p>
 <p>The anubiOS desktop environment is built from scratch to be clean, responsive, and distraction-free.
 Designed with modern aesthetics and a focus on optimal workflow, it delivers a fluid, high-performance experience on any hardware.
 The entire interface is unified, from the window borders to the notifications, reflecting our commitment to independence and a truly unique, user-centric 'mind movement' philosophy.
 This is an operating system that gets out of your way and lets you focus on what matters.</p>

 &nbsp;